mdillemuth/meet-app/README.md

 - As a _user_, I would like to be able to _specify the number of events I want to view in the app_ so that I can _see more or fewer events in the events list at once_

-#### Scenario 1: When user hasn't specified a number, 32 is the default number
+#### Scenario 1: When user hasn't specified a number, 24 is the default number

 - _Given_ the main page is open
 - _When_ the app has rendered
-- _Then_ the app will display 32 as the number of events displayed by default
+- _Then_ the app will display 24 events

 #### Scenario 2: User can change the number of events they want to see

-- _Given_ the list of upcoming events are displayed
+- _Given_ the list of upcoming events is displayed
-- _When_ the user enters the input box for 'number of events'
+- _When_ the user enters a number into the 'number of events' input box
-- _Then_ the user can change the number of events displayed on input
+- _Then_ the user will see the number of events they specified

 ### 4. Use The App When Offline